godfreynolan/jetpacks/readme.md

 ## View Model
 Now, an instance of the `EncryptedSharedPrefsHelper` can be instantiated by the `ViewModel` and used to store information securely.
 In this project, it will be used to store a user's favorite routes.

-In the `StopsViewModel`, the encrypted shared preferences was instantiated and two functions were created to retrieve, favorite, and unfavorite routes
+In the `StopsViewModel`, the encrypted shared preferences was instantiated and functions were created to retrieve, favorite, and unfavorite routes
 ```kotlin
 class StopsViewModel(application: Application) : AndroidViewModel(application) {